Acronyms and Glossary

 Window Shot

-The last shot of the day.
+The last shot or set up of the day.

 Wrap